Learn more about Numerical Literacy and Basic Numeracy Tests

 Are you expecting to take a numeracy test as part of your job application process?
 There are many different variations of these tests from basic maths tests to difficult numerical computation tests.
 In this article we will cover these numeracy tests giving you a full picture of what to expect before you come to take them.
 We will also point you in the right direction so you can practise them yourself.

-A comprehensive review of basic math concepts including arithmetic, fractions, decimals.
+A comprehensive review of basic numeracy concepts (fractions, equations, etc.), including cut-e and SHL-style calculation practice tests.

 Who Takes Basic Maths Tests?A wide range of jobs require basic numerical computation skills, among which are operational, commercial, customer and administrative staff.
 There are many companies that require applicants to pass a numeracy test.
 To name but a few: the Boots literacy and numeracy test, the NHS literacy and numeracy test and the QTS numeracy test for those who wish to get a teachers qualification.
 Arithmetical fluency and numerical skills that are relevant to workplace tasks include non-calculator and calculator based operations and estimations.
 This is the reason why so many companies take advantage of technology and administer online numeracy tests.